Green Line Coaches: Privatisation

 Following closure of its Bracknell depot in 2015, First Berkshire services were revised and routes 700 and 701 were discontinued.
 Reading Buses took over operation of route 702 on 24 December 2017.
 On 8 May 2018, the 702 was withdrawn between Legoland Windsor and Bracknell.
 On the same day, route 703 was introduced under the Green Line brand, running between Heathrow Terminal 5 and Bracknell, replacing the withdrawn section.

 In June 2023, it was announced that these services would no longer use the Green Line brand, replacing it with "London Line" for service 702 and "Flight Line" for service 703.

 In April 2020, Arriva Herts & Essex was scheduled to commence operating a new Green Line route 720 from Stansted Airport to Liverpool Street, but was delayed due to the COVID-19 pandemic.

 On 4 December 2021, route 758, operated by Arriva Herts & Essex, was withdrawn, citing long-term low passenger numbers made worse by the COVID-19 pandemic.

+On 2 November 2025, the 755 route number was withdrawn.
+Journeys from Leagrave, Marsh Farm and Warden Hill now operate as part of route 757.

+Routes 724 and 725 no longer use the Green Line brand.
+Route 757, operated by Arriva, is the only service now using the Green Line brand, promoted on their website as Greenline 757.